VojtechVavra/Bomberman/README.md

 # Bomberman
 My Bomberman game for school project in JavaFx\
 \
-Bomberman with just a few stuff + save/load
+Game with just a few stuff + save/load